 How to make soft boiled eggs?
 Bring a pot of water to a gentle boil, then lower the eggs into the water and boil them for exactly 5 minutes.

-How to make soft boiled eggs?
-This is a question I’ve been struggling with for years.
+I’ve been struggling with making perfect soft boiled eggs for years.
 The goal: delicate, fully cooked but still soft egg white, enveloping a warm, creamy, thick-yet-runny yolk.
 So good, yet so elusive!

 I’ve always loved soft boiled eggs, but I never really learned how to make them.
 It always seemed like such a fuss, having to watch the pot until the very minute the water starts boiling.
-Because every minute counts when it comes to achieving perfection in this recipe.
+Because every minute counts when it comes to achieving perfection.

 How to make soft boiled eggs

 That’s why I’m so grateful to Margaret McArthur, who wrote about her own experiences.
-Yes, her piece is humorous, but it finally taught me how to make soft boiled eggs!
+Yes, her piece is humorous, but it finally taught me how to do this!

 The secret?
 Lowering the uncooked egg into gently boiling water, rather than placing a room temperature egg in cold water and bringing it to a boil.